Example for a content certificate, image via pixabay.com

 Consumers will be empowered to conveniently identify original content and reliably verify its authenticity, to identify the entities associated with specific assertions or claims, or to express and utilise digital content ownership.

-Read the Open Content Certification Protocol (OCCP) whitepaper and get involved:
+NOTE: The Open Content Certification Protocol (OCCP) whitepaper is currently under review!

 Learn about the International Standard Content Code (ISCC): https://iscc.codes